rgschmitz1/tcss702/README.md

-# tcss702
-Investigating Open-Source Cloud-Native Application Solutions
+# TCSS702 - Computer Science and Systems capstone project

+## Purpose
+Investigating open-source cloud-native application solutions in comparison to

 ## Abbreviations
 The target deployment platforms that this capstone will investigate are described below.